Rambling Rose (film): Plot

 Strange men begin lurking around the house and even fighting with one another.
-Mr. Hillyer attributes this to Rose but she repeatedly denies knowing them before eventually admitting it.
-However, Rose is eventually arrested when some of her men begin brawling in a bar over her and she bites the finger of a policeman.
-Though the police and Mrs. Hillyer are willing to forgive Rose, Mr. Hillyer insists on firing her, but before he can Rose is hospitalized with a bad case of pneumonia.
+Mr. Hillyer attributes this to Rose, but she repeatedly denies knowing them before eventually admitting it.
+However, Rose is eventually arrested when some of her men begin brawling in a bar over her, and she bites the finger of a policeman.
+Though the police and Mrs. Hillyer are willing to forgive Rose, Mr. Hillyer insists on firing her, but before he can, Rose is hospitalized with a bad case of pneumonia.
 The attending doctor tells them that Rose has too strong a basic constitution to have had the desperately poor country background she has asserted.
-She develops a passion for the doctor, who spends a rather long time in her bedroom in his visits to her during her convalescence.
-After she recovers, Rose seems to be on her best behaviour but Mr. Hillyer eventually catches her with another man in her room.
+During her convalescence, she develops a passion for the doctor, who spends hours in her room during his visits to her.
+After she recovers, Rose seems to be on her best behavior but Mr. Hillyer eventually catches her with another man in her room.
 He fires her but obtains a position on a dairy farm in Tennessee for her.
-When he informs Rose she begins crying as she does not want her baby being born on a farm.
+When he informs Rose, she begins crying and says that she is pregnant and does not want her baby to be born on a farm.

 Mr. Hillyer believes she is lying about being pregnant and the Hillyers take her to a doctor where they learn that while she is showing signs of being pregnant she actually has an ovarian cyst and is sterile because of untreated gonorrhea contracted when she was 15.
-The doctor recommends a radical full hysterectomy, involving the removal of the womb and both ovaries, potentially resulting in a less feminine appearance and reduced sexual drive, as it would reduce Rose's promiscuous behaviour.
-While Mr. Hillyer at first agrees to the operation Mrs. Hillyer argues against it and eventually persuades the two men.
+The doctor recommends a radical full hysterectomy, involving the removal of the womb and both ovaries, potentially resulting in a less feminine appearance and reduced sexual drive, as it would reduce Rose's promiscuous behavior.
+While Mr. Hillyer initially agrees to the operation, Mrs. Hillyer argues against it and eventually persuades the two men.
 Rose is treated for her cyst and returns home where she eventually marries the policeman whose finger she bit.
 Returning to the 1971 reflection, Buddy reveals that Rose married three more times and was eventually happy with and faithful to her last husband with whom she lived for 25 years.
 He goes to talk to his father who tells him that Rose died the previous week.
 When Buddy begins crying Mr. Hillyer tells him that Rose is a person who will never really die as she will live on forever in their hearts.